harriedegroot/nl.hdg.mqtt/README.md

 All can be configured via app settings.

 ## Is this app for me?
 *First*: This appp is NOT a plug & play solution.
-NOR is it the replacement for the desktop interface.
 *Second*: You need some technical background to get things working.
 So, if you don't like to tinker with stuff, you don't like to try many different roads before you finally get your ultimate solution or you don't like to dive just a little deeper to get things up and running: it's probably not for you...

-If this meets your expectations and none of the above applies to you: Have fun!
+If this meets your expectations and none of the above applies to you: **have fun**!

 ## MQTT?
 [MQTT](http://mqtt.org/) is a lightweight communication protocol on top of TCP/IP and it's (becoming) the industry standard for IoT messaging (Internet of Things).